mozilla/fx-private-relay/docs/translations.md

 ### Adding New Translatable Strings During Development

-Relay translations use [Fluent localization system][fluent].
+Relay translations use the [Fluent localization system][fluent].
 To start working with translations, **read the documentation from the Fluent team**.

 Read the [Fluent Syntax Guide][fl-syntax] while looking at some Relay `.ftl` files.
-This guide documents the syntax and promotes specific usage, such as:
+This guide describes the syntax and promotes specific usage, such as:

 - [Variables][fl-syntax-variables] for strings with inserted values
-- [References][fl-syntax-references] for using strings like product names inside other strings
+- [References][fl-syntax-references] for product names inside other strings
-- [Selectors][fl-syntax-selectors] for strings that include a number or count
+- [Selectors][fl-syntax-selectors] for including a number or count

 The Fluent document [Good Practices for Developers][good-practice] has useful tips.

 **Use pending translations when developing content for Relay**.
 This is because the English text can change many times during development.
-If these string entered the mature translation process, these changes would cause problems.
-The i18n team reviews mature translation changes.
+Strings that are still changing are not a good fit for the translation process.
+The Localization team reviews translation changes.
 Translation teams spend time and effort translating strings.
-Development progress would slow down., and translators would waste effort.
+Development progress would slow down, and translators would waste effort.
 Pending translations avoid these issues.

 The pending translations for the front end are in [frontend/pendingTranslations.ftl][].